Sunday, 29 October 2023

 Let's Taste It :

-Very honeyed and woody, with gingerbread, shortbread biscuits and smoked tea.
-The fruits are present but a bit hidden, with a fine, sweet smoke.
+It's very honeyed and woody, with gingerbread, shortbread biscuits and smoked tea.
+The fruit is present but a little hidden, with a fine, sweet smoke.
 Soft caramel, warm butter, bread just out of the oven.
-Some dried fruits, raisins, apricots.
+A few dried fruits, raisins, apricots.
 Nougat and braised vanilla.
-A bit light on the palate, with some cereals, but lacking a little in flavour, it's ethereal and floral.
+It's velvety on the palate, but a little light, quince jam and braised corn, angelica, it's ethereal, floral, with herbaceous nuances.
 Nice, syrupy spices.
-The finish is quite long and rich, with coffee grounds, tobacco, heather, chicory and dark chocolate.
+The finish is fairly long and rich, tobacco, heather, coffee grounds, chicory, dark chocolate.

 In Short,